IchbinMrNook/Password-Changer-VBS/README.md

-📜Tutorial📜:First you move "passwordchanger.vbs" on an USB Stick then you hold shift while restarting the victim PC.
+📜Tutorial📜
-              After that you need to start "passwordchanger.vbs" in a cmd windows that you open from advanced options in windows recovery.
+First you move "passwordchanger.vbs" on an USB Stick then you hold shift while restarting the victim PC.
-              Then just start the file via cmd and that's it :).
+After that, start "passwordchanger.vbs" in a cmd windows that you open from advanced options in windows recovery.